GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/05-logging.md

 # Logging

 SDK logs are disabled by default.
-You can enable logs and set a log level when initializing `ChatClient`:
+You can enable logs and set a log level when initializing `ChatClient`.

 You can set logs at the following levels: